alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 If you've been laid off, hopefully there was a good reason.
 I've never been laid off, been through many many rounds of layoffs, and I consider myself only an above average engineer.

 If there are gaps in your resume, please fill them with meaningful work.
-Start a side project, go back to school, do an online cert, whatever.
+Start a side project, go back to school, do an on-line cert, whatever.

 #### Contract vs Full Time

-If this is for a full-time position, and you've only worked as a contractor, I wonder if you'll enjoye working as a full-time person for very long.
+If this is for a full-time position, and you've only worked as a contractor, I wonder if you'll enjoy working as a full-time person for very long.
 There is nothing wrong with contract work; it offers the greatest amount of flexibility, freedom, and ability to pick and choose your projects, and for a lot of people there is a certain allure to that.
 There is also the allure of ultimately not giving a shit about the client company.
 You're paid to do a job, and you're going to do a good job (hopefully), or at least do what they ask.
 As a full time hire, we need you to be more than just a developer.
 We need you to help steer the ship in case of trouble waters, to help bail if we take on water, and possibly rebuild the ship if necessary.
 There is more responsibility as a full-time person, and I need to know you're ready for that.

 #### Education